-8 CHURCH ORDER 3.
-The minister making application shall furnish the follow ing documentation: a.
-A declaration of his reasons for desiring entrance into the ministry of the Protestant Reformed Churches and an account of his background in the ministry. b.
-A testimonial from the consistory or session unde which he previously labored concerning his purity o doctrine and sanctity of life.
-If this is not possible because his leaving makes him a persona non grata the classis shall make investigation of the applicant's previous labors. c.
-A diploma, or statement of credits, from an accred ited college and recognized seminary, to show the scholastic attainment of the applicant. d.
-A statement of health from a physician.
-B. Classis shall act upon the applicant's request, with the concurring advice of the Synodical Deputies, taking into consideration the following: 1.
-All the documents listed under A, 3 above are found to be in good order.
-2. The need for ministers in the Protestant Reformed de nomination at the time of the application.
-C. If the applicant's request is approved, classis shall set a date for convening another classis for the purpose of examining the applicant, and shall instruct the Classical Committee to draw up an examination schedule.
+- 3. The minister making application shall furnish the following documentation: - a.
+A declaration of his reasons for desiring entrance into the ministry of the Protestant Reformed Churches and an account of his background in the ministry. - b.
+A testimonial from the consistory or session under which he previously labored concerning his purity of doctrine and sanctity of life.
+If this is not possible because his leaving makes him a persona non grata, the classis shall make investigation of the applicant's previous labors. - c.
+A diploma, or statement of credits, from an accredited college and recognized seminary, to show the scholastic attainment of the applicant. - d.
+A statement of health from a physician. - B. Classis shall act upon the applicant's request, with the concurring advice of the Synodical Deputies, taking into consideration the following: - 1.
+All the documents listed under A, 3 above are found to be in good order. - 2.
+The need for ministers in the Protestant Reformed denomination at the time of the application. - C. If the applicant's request is approved, classis shall set a date for convening another classis for the purpose of examining the applicant, and shall instruct the Classical Committee to draw up an examination schedule.
 The examination shall commence with a specimen sermon, which sermon must be approved by classis and the Synodical Deputies before classis shall proceed to the rest of the examination.
-The examination shall follow the regular adopted schedule for the classical examination o candidates for the ministry (cf. Article 4) with two additions Protestant Reformed distinctives, and Knowledge of the Church Order of the Protestant Reformed Churches.
-In addition, the applicant must express a willingness to abide by any past deci- sions of the Protestant Reformed synods concerning doctrine and practice.
+The examination shall follow the regular adopted schedule for the classical examination of candidates for the ministry (cf. Article 4) with two additions: Protestant Reformed distinctives, and Knowledge of the Church Order of the Protestant Reformed Churches.
+In addition, the applicant must express a willingness to abide by any past decisions of the Protestant Reformed synods concerning doctrine and practice.